 This course provides students with an overview of and experience with experimental research methods to design and conduct an economic experiment in the lab, or in a virtual environment.
-We will cover such topics as defining a research question, setting up the research hypothesis and the corresponding experimental design, how to plan and conduct experimental sessions, and some basic data analysis methods.
-The course also provides exposure to some examples of z-Tree programs, a standard software to code experimental treatments.
+We will cover such topics as defining a research question, setting up the research hypothesis and the corresponding experimental design, how to plan and conduct experimental sessions.
+The course also provides exposure to some examples of experimental software.
 We will examine conventions for ensuring that experiments are properly designed, and tips for preparing experimental research for publication.

-The course also introduces participants to the newly emerging experiments in virtual reality.
+The course also introduces participants to the emerging experiments in virtual reality.
 We will learn the potential of this experimental method for behavioral research.
-During a visit to our VR lab, participants will experience some demos in immersive virtual environments.
+During a visit in the VR lab, participants will experience some demos in immersive virtual environments.
 We will learn the advantages of VR experiments and discuss potential issues, too.

 - Command of English language

 - Basic understanding of social science research practices